a-ads/blog/content/blog/2018-10-04-bug-bounty-program.md

 ## Hall of fame

+\- 2021-01-08 Ardyan Vicky Ramadhan reported that we don't rate limit certain actions which could be performed by the user.
+The reward is pending.

 \- 2021-01-08 Ardyan Vicky Ramadhan reported a Ticket Trick vulnerability and earned $50.

 \- 2020-11-23 Ardyan Vicky Ramadhan reported a Formula/CSV injection vulnerability which could only exploited if the attacker gains unauthorized access to our advertisers ($50).
 This attack is difficult to mitigate, and explicitly [disallowed](https://owasp.org/www-community/attacks/CSV_Injection) from quite a few bug bounty programs.